CourseBit/Inkstand/README.md

 ## Release Date

-Inkstand is developed in my free time, however I plan on releaseing a beta version of Inkstand in **November 2015**.
+Inkstand is developed in my free time, however I plan on releasing a beta version of Inkstand in **November 2015**.

  - Version 0.5: November 2015 **Beta**
  - Version 1.0: May 2016 **Stable**